 - Special Fee:

 Course DescriptionIntroduces advanced features of Excel to design and create accurate, professional worksheets for use in business and industry.
 Includes financial, logical, statistical, lookup, and database functions; pivot tables; "what-if" analysis with data tables; importing data; complex graphs; macros; and solver features.
 Focuses on ways to ensure accuracy including proofreading techniques and critical thinking to determine what data to present and how to present it.
-Prerequisite: CAS 170 or instructor permission.
+Prerequisites: CAS 170 or instructor permission.
 Audit available.

 Addendum to Course Description

 A major goal is to develop better computation skills.
 Improved spreadsheet design through critical thinking, decision-making, and problem-solving is also emphasized.

 Intended Outcomes for the course

 Upon successful completion of this course, student will be able to:

 1. Use critical thinking, problem-solving, and decision making skills to independently design and create complex Excel spreadsheets following current

 A letter grade will be issued for this course based upon:

 - performance tests